-Electrical troubleshooting is some of the most difficult work for electricians.
-KES trains its’ employees on all aspects of troubleshooting, so when we come to your home we are ready to get to work and solve the issue.
-Below are just some of the troubleshooting specialties we offer –
+Electrical troubleshooting is some of the most difficult work electricians do.
+Kuhlman Electrical Services (KES) trains its employees on all aspects of troubleshooting.
+So when we come to your house, we’re ready to get to work and solve your issue.
+A number of troubleshooting specialties we offer are detailed below…

-What is an Arc Fault circuit breaker?
-Arc Faults were first used in our National Electrical Code Book (NEC) in 1999 requiring them to be used for bedroom receptacles.
-Our current code requires them in all areas of homes other than bathrooms, unfinished basements, unfinished attics, garages and outside wiring.
-An Arc Fault circuit breaker can detect “arcs”.
-The best way to explain this is to imagine two wires loosely spliced together.
+The best way to explain this concept is to imagine two wires loosely spliced together.
 The electricity is now “arcing” between the wires.
-This arcing creates heat, which can create a fire.
-The arc fault circuit breaker detects that arc and trips the circuit breaker before a problem occurs.
+This arcing creates heat, which can start a fire.
+The arc-fault circuit breaker detects that arc and trips the circuit breaker before a problem occurs.

-Unfortunately arc fault circuit breakers can be TRICKED into thinking there is an arc, when there may not be an arc.
-All electric motors can under certain circumstances create an arc which fools the circuit breaker.
-Think of window A/C units, older microwaves, and vacuums.
-These are the most common cause of nuisance tripping.
-I would rank vacuums as the #1 culprit.
-We have received this call many times after completing work at a house- “My cleaners were here and they used the new outlets you installed and the breaker tripped!”
+We’ve received this call many times after completing work at a house: “My cleaners were here.
+They used the new outlets you installed, and the breaker tripped!”
 Since I’ve been running KES, we have received this call/email at least 50 times.
-The best way to quickly diagnose that the issue is with the cleaners vacuum is to take your own vacuum and plug it in to the same outlet.
-If the breaker DOES NOT trip when you use your vacuum but trips when the cleaners use their vacuum, you know for sure it’s the cleaners vacuum.
-Other things we have found to “fool” the arc fault circuit breakers into tripping –
+The best way to quickly diagnose that the issue is with the cleaners’ vacuum is to take your own vacuum and plug it into the same outlet.
+If the breaker DOES NOT trip when you use your vacuum but trips when the cleaners use their vacuum, you know for sure the cause is the cleaners’ vacuum.

 - Voltage fluctuations

 One of my favorite stories from troubleshooting arc-faults occurred a couple of years ago.
-A customer had recently purchased a new condo in Boston and from the beginning had an arc-fault circuit breaker that tripped randomly.
-A couple electricians had come out and couldn’t figure out what was causing the tripping.
-This was one of those situations when the breaker would not trip will the electrician was there trying to fix it.
+A customer had recently purchased a new condo in Boston.
+Since Day 1, one of his arc-fault circuit breakers was randomly tripping.
+He had a couple electricians come out, and neither of them could figure out what was causing the breaker to trip.
+It was one of those times when the breaker would NOT trip while an electrician was there trying to fix it.
 So it was a really tough problem to solve!

-KES specialize in various other electrical troubleshooting issues.
-Below is a list of other situations we are accustom to dealing with –
+We specialize in many other kinds of electrical troubleshooting.
+Here’s a list of other situations we’re accustomed to dealing with:

 - LED lighting issues